 - Needs to be updated (manually) once in a while

 How do I create a bitcoin cash wallet?

 Have you just started trading cryptocurrency and are you still testing out the technology with a relatively small amount?
 Then perhaps an online wallet is a good place to start.
 Online wallets are very user-friendly.
-A popular choice is BTC.com.
-This free wallet supports both bitcoin cash and bitcoin.
-Note: despite the name, BTC.com is a separate platform, not related to BTC Direct.
+A popular choice is BRD.
+This free wallet supports both bitcoin cash and bitcoin and is available through the appstore..

 How do I secure my bitcoin cash wallet?

 Using a hardware wallet is the safest option for managing your bitcoin cash.
 A hardware wallet is not in constant connection to the internet, significantly reducing the chance of your wallet being compromised.
 However, there are plenty of other ways to keep your online wallet or software wallet as safe as possible.